COMBINE-lab/salmon/doc/source/salmon.rst

 by RSEM), but using the default scoring scheme and allowing both mismatches and indels in alignments.
 These setting essentially disallow indels in the resulting alignments.

 """"""""""""""""""""""""""""""
+``--meta``
+""""""""""""""""""""""""""""""

+As with the flags described above, this is a "meta-flag" that simply enables some options that may make more sense when quantifying metagenomic data.
+Specifically, the ``--meta`` flag sets the following options:

+* The abundance optimization is initialized from the uniform distribution (compared to the default of using a weighted combination of the uniform intialization and the abundances learned during the online optimization)

+* Rich equivalence classes are disabled.
+Using rich equivalence classes with metagenomic data should not be particularly problematic, but since they have been developed and tested most in the context of bulk RNA-seq quantification, they are currently disabled under this flag.

+* The EM algorithm is used for abundance optimization instead of the default VBEM optimization.
+Neither is universally better than the other, but the parameters for the VBEM (e.g. the prior size and type) are set based on typical bulk RNA-seq transcriptome samples, and so may be less appropriate in the metagenomic context.
+Hence the ``--meta`` flags opts for the basic EM algorithm instead.

+""""""""""""""""""""""""""""""
 ``--recoverOrphans``